mschmitt/shocpp/README.md

 - Implement more functionality:
   - Power level and phase switching, solar integration.
-- Command routing in *tinyocpp-command*:
+- Command routing in *shocpp-command*:
-  - Add identification of charger (serial number) to *tinyocpp-command* invocation, signal all processes, have the command sent by the process that is in contact with the given charger.
+  - Add identification of charger (serial number) to *shocpp-command* invocation, signal all processes, have the command sent by the process that is in contact with the given charger.
 Note that the serial is never actively transmitted after *BootNotification* and will have to be kept as state.

 ## OCPP observations on go-eCharger Gemini

+- OCPP compliance
+  - *TriggerMessage* call supported since FW 055.7 Beta.

 - Reconnect and reboot behaviour
   - If the charger reconnects after loss of the websocket connection, it checks back in with a *BootNotification*.